xyloid/a_dive_into_ray_tracing/rt_next_week/README.md

 - AABB: axis-aligned bounding rectangular parallelepiped axis-aligned bounding box
 - n-dimensional AABB: the intersection of n axis-aligned intervals, often called "slabs"

+### Constructing Bounding Boxes for Hittables

+- compute the bounding boxes of all the hittables
+- make a hierarchy of boxes over all the primitives, and the individual primitives (like the sphere will live at the leaves)

+### The BVH Node Class